Elections with Few Voters: Candidate Control Can Be Easy

 We use the set-embedding bundling function, with the added feature that $\combRule(z) = \SetCandidateSet$.
 We claim that $I$ is a ``yes''-instance of \probSetCover if and only if it is possible to ensure $p$'s victory by deleting at most $h+1$ bundles.

-Using similar reasoning as used in Lemma~\ref{lem:approval-comb-ccdc-np-h-1}, it is easy to see that the only way of ensuring that $p$ is a winner is to let all the remaining candidates receive no points at all.
+Using similar reasoning as used in Theorem~\ref{lem:approval-comb-ccdc-np-h-1}, it follows that the only way of ensuring that $p$ is a winner is to let all the remaining candidates receive no points at all.
 The only way to achieve this is to first delete up to $h$ candidates from $\{s_1, \ldots, s_m\}$ that correspond to a cover of the ground set and then to delete $z$. \end{proof}